fhidal01/ng-tasks/README.md

 # NgTasks

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3. for the purposes of a interview project for Mobelux
+This repo was created for a interview project for Mobelux.
+The objective was to replicate the Google app "Task" (as much as possible) within a 8hr time window.
+And this was the result.

 # Pre-Req